Bran-Sun/Bran-Sun.github.io/_posts/2019-12-01-introducing.md

 <img src="public/img/zhenbo.jpeg" alt="drawing" width="200"/>

-Hello!
-I'm Zhenbo Sun(孙桢波), a senior student in Department of Computer Science and Technology, Tsinghua University.
+Hi!
+I'm Zhenbo Sun(孙桢波), a new PhD student of University of Southern California(2020 Fall).

+I graduated from Tsinghua University.

 I have great interest in exploring the world of computer systems and architecture.
 I have broad interests including distributed systems, OS design and verification, compilers, and parallel algorithms.